Despite 66 pc hike, Delhi MLAs might still be among lowest paid lawmakers in country: Data | Headlines

 The telephone allowance will see a hike of Rs 2,000 from Rs 8,000 to Rs 10,000, while the secretarial allowance will increase from Rs 10,000 to Rs 15,000.

-The figures by PRS Legislative, a non-profit organisation, state that Himachal Pradesh MLAs draw a salary of Rs 55,000 while the constituency allowance, daily allowance, secretarial allowance, telephone allowance stand at Rs 90,000, Rs 1,800, Rs 30,000, Rs 15,000, respectively.
+The figures by PRS Legislative, a non-profit organization, state that Himachal Pradesh MLAs draw a salary of Rs 55,000 while the constituency allowance, daily allowance, secretarial allowance, and telephone allowance stand at Rs 90,000, Rs 1,800, Rs 30,000, Rs 15,000, respectively.

-Chhatisgarh lawmakers get allowances like orderly allowance to the tune of Rs 15,000, medical allowance of Rs 10,000.
+Chhatisgarh lawmakers get allowances like an orderly allowance to the tune of Rs 15,000 and a medical allowance of Rs 10,000.

+Thus, the cumulative salaries of Uttarakhand MLAs are over Rs 1.82 lakh while those of the AAP-ruled Punjab are near Rs 95,000.
+The Mizoram MLAs draw close to Rs 1.50 lakh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)